Hello, welcome to my website!

 I am a Sociology Ph.D.
 Candidate at the University of California, Santa Cruz (UCSC).

-Aside from my dissertation project, my other research interests include the policymaking and practices regarding nutrition-agriculture linkage in the international development field, the “Responsible Research and Innovation” (RRI) framework, alternative food movements in the Global South, critical food and nutrition studies, quantitative analysis with time use data, politics of rural-urban divide, and science and politics of quantification and metrics.
+My other research interests include the policymaking and practices regarding nutrition-agriculture linkage in the international development field, the “Responsible Research and Innovation” (RRI) framework, alternative food movements in the Global South, critical food and nutrition studies, quantitative analysis with time use data, politics of rural-urban divide, and science and politics of quantification and metrics.

 Contact me via: schiang4 [at] ucsc [dot] edu